jamesdanielwhitford/replit.github.io/tutorials/39-two-player-wordle-clone-python-rich.md

 ## Creating the game loop

-As in classic Wordle, our game will allow the player six tries to guess a word.
-Unlike classic Wordle, we'll allow for two players.
+As in classic *Wordle*, our game will allow the player six tries to guess a word.
+Unlike classic *Wordle*, we'll allow for two players.
 Player 1 will choose a word, and player 2 will attempt to guess it.
 The basic logic is then:

 ```
 Get word from Player 1